stratosphereips/StratosphereLinuxIPS/docs/detection_modules.md

-useragentstring.com -> For getting user agent info if no info was found in Zeek macvendorlookup.com -> For getting MAC vendor info if no info was found in the local maxmind db ip-api.com -> For getting ASN info about IPs if no info was found in our Redis DB ipinfo.io -> For getting your public IP virustotal.com -> For getting scores about domains, IPs and URLs
+useragentstring.com -> For getting user agent info if no info was found in Zeek macvendorlookup.com -> For getting MAC vendor info if no info was found in the local maxmind db maclookup.app -> For getting MAC vendor info if no info was found in the local maxmind db ip-api.com -> For getting ASN info about IPs if no info was found in our Redis DB ipinfo.io -> For getting your public IP virustotal.com -> For getting scores about domains, IPs and URLs